sathishsk25/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 Now, you have a very good understanding of how to create JSX elements and also how to inject data to JSX.
 In the next section, we will talk about how to use create-react-app and components.
 Components are more powerful and useful than JSX.

 🌕 You are awesome.
 You have just completed day 2 challenges and you are two steps ahead on your way to greatness.
-Now do some exercises for your brain and for your muscle.
+Now do some exercises for your brain and your muscles.

 ### [Exercises](https://github.com/sathishsk25/30-Days-Of-React/blob/master/Exercise/02_Day_Introduction_to_React.md)